Ioniță Cuza: Origins

 Ioniță Cuza's ethnic origins and ancestry are largely uncertain, subject to several competing theories.
 Some early hypotheses, centered on the name's resonance, have proposed that the Cuzas were Italians or Lorrainers.
 Historian N. Stoicescu believes that they were possibly ethnic Greeks.
 According to genealogist Ștefan S. Gorovei, Ioniță's ancestry is entirely local and can be traced back to January 1588, with the first mention of a "Cozea" from Roșiori.
 This figure, identified by Gorovei as the Cuza patriarch, made lucrative land deals in other parts of Neamț County, leaving a fortune to his sons.
 One of these may be Toader Cuza, who is shown to be engaged in commercial exchanges with the boyar Toader Jora.
 Another genealogist, Gheorghe G. Bezviconi, proposes that the Joras and the Cuzas had a common ancestor, the Vornic Băisan.
 The family may have branched out into Bessarabia at an early stage, with records showing them as founders and owners of the village Cozești.
 Unusually among Moldavian boyars, the Cuzas seem not to have adopted a coat of arms of their own.
-A tierced per fess shield is attributed to them by heraldists such as Mateiu Caragiale and Emanuel Hagi-Mosco, but is presumed by historian Sorin Iftimi to be a late-19th-century invention.
+A tierced per fess shield is attributed to them by heraldists such as Mateiu Caragiale and Emanoil Hagi-Moscu, but is presumed by historian Sorin Iftimi to be a late-19th-century invention.

 The first Cuza to reach high office may have been a Vistier Coza, serving in the 1630s.
 According to Stoicescu, he was father of the better-known Dumitrașco Cuza (or Cuzea).
 Contrarily, Gorovei argues that there is "no certain connection" between the Vistier and Dumitrașco, who was the known heir of Toader Cuza.
 It is also known that Dumitrașco married Safta, daughter of Toader Jora and sister-in-law of the Great Vornic Ioan Sturza (of the Greek Sturdzas).
 One period writ describes him as the son of Safta Jora.
 This dynastic arrangement also made Cuza a relative of the powerful Doukas and brought him a large dowry, including 15 estates in Moldavia-proper and Bessarabia.
 He had a steady climb at the court, being first mentioned in June 1677 as Comis for Prince Antonie Ruset, granted ownership of Vlăicenii village in recognition for his service.
 He became Spatharios in 1679, under George Ducas, returning as Great Stolnic and Great Spatharios under Constantine Ducas.